 Old Acquaintance reunited the stars of The Old Maid (1939) for another acting match and — just like in the first movie — there is something irresistible about seeing these two actors interact together.

-Directed by Vincent Sherman from a screenplay by John Van Druten and Lenore J. Coffee, based on Druten’s 1941 Broadway play of the same name, Old Acquaintance is a story of choices, love, guilt, remorse, unfulfilled dreams, and, of course, friendship.
+Directed by Vincent Sherman (Adventures of Don Juan and The Young Philadelphians) from a screenplay by John Van Druten and Lenore J. Coffee, based on Druten’s 1941 Broadway play of the same name, Old Acquaintance is a story of choices, love, guilt, remorse, unfulfilled dreams, and, of course, friendship.
 Now that I’m a middle-aged man — and I’ve experienced many ups and down, decisions, resolutions, disappointments — I have a better understanding of the characters’ many problems.
 The film is full of life’s truthisms.

 What I particularly liked about the movie is that the drama is built around the really interesting and complex relationship of two friends.

 Thanks to sharp writing and good characterizations you understand why these two very different people remain friends for such a long time.
 Being a man, I also liked the idea of seeing success and failure through women’s eyes, bringing attention to issues that don’t normally affect me — you can always learn from other people when you try to see things from their perspectives.

 Considering the fact that Davis and Hopkins disliked each other, the movie is full of warmth and humor.
 You don’t doubt for a second that they are life-long friends, and that’s great acting in itself.
 The ladies have different acting styles that complement each other and that makes the whole thing kinda tantalizing, enticing, and compelling to watch.